-The principles for the centre to consider are detailed in AA (section 4.2).
+The principles for the centre to consider are detailed in AARA (section 4.2).
 These include:

-- The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing him/her from being placed at a substantial disadvantage due to persistent and significant difficulties.
-The integrity of the assessment is maintained, whilst at the same time providing access to assessments for disabled candidates. - The SENDCo, or an equivalent member of staff within a FE college, must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage the candidate. - Access arrangements/reasonable adjustments should be processed at the start of the course. - Arrangements must always be approved before an examination or assessment. - The arrangement(s) put in place must reflect the support given to the candidate in the centre. - The candidate must have had appropriate opportunities to practise using the access arrangement(s)/reasonable adjustment(s) before his/her first examination.
+- The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing them from being placed at a substantial disadvantage due to persistent and significant difficulties.
+The integrity of the assessment is maintained, whilst at the same time providing access to assessments for disabled candidates. - The SENCo, or an equivalent member of staff within a FE college, must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage the candidate. - A centre must make decisions on appropriate access arrangements for their candidates.
+Although professionals from other organisations may give advice, they cannot make the decision for the centre.
+They will not have a working knowledge of an individual candidate's needs and how their difficulties impact in the classroom and/or in timed assessments.
+It is the responsibility of the SENCo to make appropriate and informed decisions based on the JCQ regulations. - Access arrangements/reasonable adjustments should be processed at the start of the course. - Arrangements must always be approved before an examination or assessment. - The arrangement(s) put in place must reflect the support given to the candidate in the centre. - The candidate must have had appropriate opportunities to practise using the access arrangement(s)/reasonable adjustment(s) before their first examination.